cardano2vn/Project-Catalyst/1100007:Cardano developer club in Universities/Milestone1/README.md

 - Update information about the project [C2VN]: Cardano developer club in Universities has been funded in fund11
 - Introduce work items in each milestone.
 - Identify obstacles and advantages of the project
-- Assign work to each member, create a work assignment table.
+- Assign work to each member, create a task assignment table.
 - Propose and agree on a regular project meeting schedule.

 **Kickoff meeting pictures:**